 Path tool: Click the Path button to open the path type picker.
 Select a type to start drawing, or switch to edit mode to create, rename, recolour, or delete path types.
 Each path type has a name, colour, line width, line style (solid / dashed / dotted), and routing mode:

-Toggled from the overlay panel on the map toolbar.
+Toggled from the layers panel on the right edge of the map.

-### Factions section.Toggle the GM layer from the map toolbar.
+### Factions section.Toggle from the overlay panel.
 When active:

 GM layer state is stored per map and persists across sessions.